skyfe79/Awesome/README.md

 ## JavaScript

+- [ccundo](https://github.com/RonitSachdev/ccundo) - ccundo seamlessly integrates with Claude Code to provide granular undo functionality.
+It reads directly from Claude Code's session files to track file operations and allows you to selectively revert changes with full preview and cascading safety.
+- [opendia](https://github.com/aaronjmars/opendia) - No need to switch browsers, just use Dia on Chrome or on Arc.
+- [d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [claude-task-master](https://github.com/eyaltoledano/claude-task-master) - An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.
 - [engine](https://github.com/playcanvas/engine) - Powerful web graphics runtime built on WebGL, WebGPU, WebXR and glTF
 - [DPaint-js](https://github.com/steffest/DPaint-js) - Webbased image editor, modeled after the legendary Deluxe Paint with a focus on retro Amiga file formats: read and write Amiga icon files and IFF ILBM images